-Borderlands does not handle challenge progression well by itself.
+Borderlands doesn’t handle challenge progression well by itself.

 - Co-op greatly increases the difficulty, so you may want to level up solo at first until you and your character are ready for co-op.

-- Weapon characteristics are quite complex, but learning what’s behind some weapon titles (such as a “Matador” shotgun or a “Cobra” rifle) is worth it.
+- Weapon characteristics are quite complex, but learning what’s behind some weapon titles (such as a “Matador” shotgun or a “Cobra” rifle) from the Wiki is worth it.
 Also, an elemental proc does a lot of damage, assuming a non-resistant target, and a good shotgun is king of close-range battle.

 Suggested flow for your game

 - Do every quest in the first zone.
 Note that more quests pop up once Sledge is dead.